 At St Peter’s Prep, we encourage children to explore educational opportunities both within and outside the classroom.
 We hope that our storytelling tips can help you to uncover the magic of stories!

-For more information on our educational prospects, including our opportunities as a flexi boarding school in Devon, please call Rachel Elliott, Director of Admissions & Marketing, on 01395 280335 or email rachel.elliott@stpetersprepschool.co.uk.
+For more information about the educational prospects at our private school in Devon, please call Rachel Elliott, Director of Admissions & Marketing, on 01395 280335 or email rachel.elliott@stpetersprepschool.co.uk.